EWU logo

 If you have an unpaid intern, they are automatically covered by our volunteer insurance policy, CIMA.
 This insurance will cover workplace or auto accidents that occurred as a result of an internship task.
 If the student already has medical insurance, CIMA will not replace their existing coverage.
 However, CIMA may be able to cover expenses that their primary provider will not cover.
 This is not liability insurance.
 If the student intern needs liability insurance in addition to workplace Accident insurance, see section 2.

-Both our insurance brochure and coverage breakdown will provide insight on what EWU currently offers to students.
+Our insurance brochure and coverage breakdown will provide insight on what EWU currently offers to students.

 Should students need professional liability insurance, the students must purchase it on an individual basis.